jintransit/WebDevCourseMaterials/2-activerecord-api/README.md

 ## Understanding The ActiveRecord API

 ActiveRecord is the Ruby persistence layer which is going to power the models in our web apps.

 ActiveRecord allows us to retrieve and manipulate database data in an object oriented manner, not just as static rows.

 ActiveRecord objects are "smart", they understand the structure of our database tables and know how to interact with them.

 ActiveRecord maps:
 - database tables to classes (we call these classes models)
-- table rows to objects (which are instances of the aforementioned models)
+- table rows to objects (which are instances of said models)
-- table columns to attributes of the aforementioned objects
+- table columns to attributes of said objects

 ### Let's start coding!

 We are going to reuse `dev.db`, the database file you ended up with at the end of the SQL tutorial.

 If you haven't yet gone through the SQL tutorial, stop right here, go do that now and when you're done, come back here.

 A good understanding of SQL is vital, and it is a non-negotiable prerequisite for understanding ActiveRecord.

 Create a new directory called `webdevmodels` and copy `dev.db` to it.